 The Mersey river is a good place to go, which is in the north of Tasmania, about an hour drive from Launceston.
 The water comes from a Hydro dam, so you can ring Hydro Tasmania and generally they can release water for you if you book ahead.

-There is also basic accommodation up there you can rent if you need to stay, which some school groups use. over 10 years ago
+There is also basic accommodation up there you can rent if you need to stay, which some school groups use. about 11 years ago

 Tasmania has amazing kayaking, particularly around the Cradle and Mersey Valleys (both in north / north-west of state).
 Classic advanced / steep rivers to look our for in this region are Lea River (Class IV), Leven Canyon (Class IV - V) and Cataract Gorge (Class V).